opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 **Step 4:** Add a project to start publishing and subscribing, and create a new topic to share your sensor data.

-   You can view latest and available topics displayed in cards coontaining the topic related information in Browse Topics page.
+   You can view latest and available topics displayed in cards containing the topic related information in Browse Topics page.

    ![Image is not available](/assets/Fig1.png)